 I have no idea how late I stayed up that night, staring at the ceiling while the techno of the clubs below reverberated through the walls.
 I had no way of telling the time.
 I had no one to talk to.
 Nothing to email with.
 No pictures to look at, movies to watch, or music to listen to.
 All I had was incessant bass rattling the window panes while I tried to take mental stock of what I lost.

 It was an interesting exercise.
 How do we measure our losses?
 In money?
 In time?
 Frustration?
 Sentimental value?
-My laptop, old school 30 GB iPod, my iPod shuffle, my electronic translator, a few ipod accessories.
+My laptop, old-school 30 GB iPod, my iPod shuffle, my electronic translator, and a few iPod accessories.
 Then there was my wallet, the $100 or so in cash, the credit cards I’d need to cancel and replace.
 The hours waiting in line at the DMV.
 But most frustrating was the data I lost.

 It had been two weeks since my last backup.
 Two weeks of working nearly eight hours a day.
 80 hours of work at least.
-The email drafts erased.
-The long essay I had been working on every day, gone.
+The email drafts were erased.
+The long essay I had been working on every day, was gone.

 — Yeah, but you’re rich